-Devices such as Positive Expiratory Pressure (PEP) mask, mouthpiece PEP, bottle PEP, Flutter or Acapella may be prescribed by the physiotherapist to enhance airway clearance.
+Devices such as the positive expiratory pressure (PEP) mask, mouthpiece PEP, bottle PEP, Flutter or Acapella may be prescribed by the physiotherapist to enhance airway clearance.
 PEP therapy is thought to promote collateral ventilation, increase functional residual capacity and recruit obstructed or collapsed airways.